jwindawi/dao-governance/README.md

 This repository captures both my academic research into protocol-centric governance as well as the ways I put that research into practice as the Governance Lead for Rook DAO.

-### Academic research
+### Research

 My initial approach to blockchain governance was through my dissertation research.
-That project (completed 2021) examined blokchain as a potential form of general purpose technology, and asked how such a technology first diffuses in its early stages.
+That project (completed 2021) examined blokchain as a potential form of general purpose technology, and asked how such a technology diffuses in its early stages.
 I answered this broad question by focusing on the social organization of individual projects, and more specifically on the technology's implications for organizational structure and governance.

+*Academic research*

 [Dissertation paper on blockchain protocol governance](https://github.com/jwindawi/governance/blob/main/windawi_governance_paper.pdf)